disneystreaming/weaver-test/README.md

 import weaver._
 import weaver.scalacheck._

-// Notice the IOCheckers mix-in object ForallExamples extends SimpleIOSuite with IOCheckers {
+// Notice the Checkers mix-in
+object ForallExamples extends SimpleIOSuite with Checkers {

   test("Gen form") {
     // Takes an explicit "Gen" instance.
 There is only a single